Quick Jump To:

 PLEASE NOTE: email addresses are not live links.
 To send email, open a new message in your mail program and type the address with no spaces.

-Ben is a psychologist, coach, and a leading expert at the intersection of coaching and the new science of Positive Psychology.
+Ben is a psychologist, coach, and a leading expert at the intersection of coaching and the new science of positive psychology.
 He holds a Ph.D. in psychology from the University of Texas at Austin and has been coaching since 1981.
 From 1987 to 2000, he combined his clinical and coaching work in a managed-care-free practice in Bethesda, Maryland.
-In 1997, he founded MentorCoach®, an ICF Accredited Coach Training Program—the first Coach Training Program ever to exclusively train helping professionals to build rewarding coaching practices.
+In 1997, he founded MentorCoach®, an ICF Accredited Coach Training Program.
 In public presentations and in its training programs, MentorCoach has trained thousands of helping professionals to become part-time and full-time coaches.

 For a detailed bio, click here.

 Anne Durand is an executive coach who specializes in life and business issues for executives working in corporate, non-profit, academic and small business spheres.
 Anne launched her private coaching career after 20 years as an executive for one of the world's major financial institutions where she worked directly for the CEO, coaching him and his staff through a delicate corporate cultural change.
 In addition, in 1985 she opened a gallery selling contemporary American glass art which has been featured in national magazines and the Washington Post, and filmed for the Travel Channel.
 She sold the gallery in 1999 and now exclusively focuses on her work coaching executives.

 Anne serves as CEO and coordinates the MCP Training Team, the group of senior coaches who lead our MentorCoach® Programs, and leads our Business/Executive Coaching Master Classes, which are part of the MentorCoach® Certification Program.
 Her website is www.annedurandcoach.com